eliasbnk/dev-setup/README.md

 ### [press Enter]

-both file should now be deleted (in your Trash)
+both file should now be deleted and move into your Trash.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # This is optional.